 After being abducted, beaten and raped, a mother breaks the cultural norm as she challenges her own government, faces her attackers and manages to rally an entire island community behind her.

 Survivor & Advocate

 A survivor of sexual assault and an outspoken advocate, Monique Baza is the leading voice for victims on Guam and frequently contacted by policy makers to aide in law reform as it pertains to the rights of victims.
-Monique is Co-Founder and Vice President of the Guam Family Justice Center Alliance (GFJCA), a non-profit organization that will provide one-stop and services and resources to survivors of sexual assault and domestic abuse on the island.
+She has been interviewed and appeared on several local news publications, broadcasts and talk shows shedding light on the struggles of sexual assault victims.
+Monique is Co-Founder and Vice President of the Guam Family Justice Center Alliance (GFJCA), a non-profit organization that will provide one-stop services and resources to survivors of sexual assault and domestic abuse on Guam.

 Writer, Producer, Actor

 Storyteller, Producer, Actor, Army Veteran, Wife, Tricia was born and raised on Guam throughout the 80's and 90's graduating from Southern High School.
 She relocated to New York City for a solid decade attending Fordham University, and graduating with a degree in Business Administration.
 While in NYC, she studied acting at the Herbert Berghof Studios and was cast in several principal roles in both stage plays as well as independent films.

 In 2014, Tricia returned to Guam to visit with family.
 While there she taught Actor's Workshops at the Guam Veterans Center in an effort to help veterans escape life's struggles that come in the aftermath of service in combat zones.
 Tricia was invited to speak at that years Women's Veterans' Conference.
 It was there that she was introduced and immediately connected with Monique Baza and began writing the screenplay of her story.
 It was evident at that time, that the issues Monique was tackling was slowly becoming a movement.